zicht/z/doc/WIP.md

     $ z --explain simulate testing

-How to expose a plugin to Z
+## How to expose a plugin to Z ##
-A plugin consists of at least one of these two files.
-A z.yml file, and/or a Plugin.php file.
-Additionally, it may contain a options.yml file, which is a definition of the options that the plugin allows.
+A plugin consists of at least a z.yml file, and optionally a Plugin.php file.
 You can see the core plugins to see what the possibilities are.

-Plugins may be defined in a variety of ways.
-The priority of each of this methods is as follows:

-First, a system file called ZPREFIX/etc/plugins.yml is read.
-The plugins configured in this file will be available to any instance of Z running.
-Then, if exists, a user config file called ~/.config/z/plugins.yml is read.
-If this file exists, it will prevail over the default plugins, i.e. all default plugins will be ignored and only the plugins in this file are used.

-A plugin definition consists of:

-* A name
-* A z.yml file
-* An optional Plugin.php file

-This can be short-cut as follows: '/path/to/my-plugin' in which case the name is expanded as "my-plugin", the Plugin.php is expanded as "/path/to/my-plugin/Plugin.php", and so forth for the other two files.
-By default, if the dir not absolute, it can be relative to the working dir, or to the Z installation's plugin path.
-This means that if you specify 'rsync' as the plugin, and you execute z from your homedir, it is assumed to exist in /home/user/rsync/.
-If that dir not exists, it is assumed to be in ZPREFIX/src/Zicht/Tool/Resources/plugins/rsync.